ipdgc/PDGSC/README.md

 Collection of scripts used in the analysis and QC of the PDGSC data, as well as some useful scripts for other analyses.

+The PDGSC is funded by MJFF => https://www.michaeljfox.org/grant/parkinsons-disease-genetics-sequencing-consortium

 ## Summary of the PDGSC pipeline <a name="pipeline"></a>

 To reproduce the PDGSC analysis pipeline, do the following: